 Since the gospel trips in 2016 and shepherding trips in 2017, the church in Stuttgart received a healthy infusion of life through the fellowship in the Body of Christ as well as a good number of saints migrating in from other parts of the world.
 As a means to strengthen and advance the Lord’s recovery in Germany, the International Training for Elders and Response Ones (ITERO) was held in Leipzig, Germany October 2017, followed by eight regional conferences throughout Europe, including one in Stuttgart, where we had over 1,000 saints.
 As well, several blending meetings with over 250 saints were held in Stuttgart, with saints from south Germany, Austria and Switzerland.
 Our current labor is a blended labor, with some focusing on the campuses, some on the children and young people, and some shepherding and perfecting the middle-eastern saints.

 In spite of the lack of a regular translator and limited manpower, the saints have continued to labor on the Farsi-speaking ones who were contacted through previous gospel trips and shepherding trips.
-While language is an obstacle, and an increasing number of them are developing increasing fluency in German, which is beginning to open the way for more productive visitation.
-A young family that went back to their respective country in the Middle East last July with the burden to preach the gospel, will join the Full-time Training in the Far East beginning August.
+While language is an obstacle, and an increasing number of them are developing fluency in German, which is beginning to open the way for more productive visitation.
+A young family that went back to their home country in the Middle East on July 2018 with the burden to preach the gospel, will join the Full-time Training in the Far East beginning in February.
 May the Lord fully gain them for His interest.

 We continue to stress building up the vital groups, with a weekly brothers gathering focused on prayer and fellowship concerning the group meetings.
 We also continue to have a reading schedule for ministry related to the vital groups with a time after each prayer meeting to fellowship about what we are learning and experiencing related to this ministry.